 Mental health

 Sometimes your epilepsy or antiseizure medications can affect your mood and mental health or vice versa.
+Whatever you are experiencing, help is available so please be reassured that things can be done to improve how you are feeling.
 It is helpful to know the signs to look out for which may mean you need to seek advice.

 Speak to your doctor if you experience:

-If you have epilepsy and are depressed, there is a further increased risk of injury and death.
+If you have epilepsy and are feeling depressed, this affects your seizure control and can further increase your risks.
 Don’t let it get out of control.

 For more information on Epilepsy and Mood